San2021331091/Cadillacs-and-Dinosaurs-Game/README.md

 ## Secondary Movement Controls:
 Players can opt for W,S, A and D keys, with W designated for jumping, S for crouching, and A/D for left/right movement.
-Player Selection Control:
-In the player selection phase, the G key is designated for the first player to navigate through available character options.
-Upon finding their desired character, the first player can confirm their selection using the U key.
-This control setup streamlines the process, allowing Player 1 to easily choose and finalise their character for the upcoming cooperative gameplay.For the second player, the O key is employed to browse through character options during the player selection phase.
-Subsequently, the selection is confirmed by using the K key.
-As for the third player, the E key facilitates navigation through character choices, while the I key is designated for confirming the selection.

 ## Player Selection Control:
 In the player selection phase, the G key is designated for the first player to navigate